 North York Toronto Health Partners is a partnership of health care providers across the continuum working together to design a system and delivery seamless care for patients.

-There are currently 21 core partners, over 30+ alliance partners, a Patient and Caregiver Health Council and a Primary Care Network which includes over 200 primary care physicians and counting.
+There are currently 22 core partners, 30+ alliance partners, a Patient and Caregiver Health Council and a Primary Care Network which includes over 200 primary care physicians and counting.

 NYTHP Primary Care Network